 What exhibitions at the Bayeux Tapestry Museum?

-In addition to the permanent exhibits, the Tapestry Museum also offers temporary exhibitions to complete the visit.
-For example, when we were there, we had the chance to admire the giant mural painted by the artist David Hockney entitled A Year in Normandy.
+In addition to the permanent exhibits, the Musée de la Tapisserie also offers temporary exhibitions to complete the tour.
+When we were there, for example, we had the chance to admire the giant fresco painted by artist David Hockney entitled A Year in Normandy.

 What is the Bayeux stitch in embroidery?

-This 70 meter long embroidery made with woolen threads of six dominant colors highlights the know-how of the city and region of Bayeux.
-The Bayeux point consists of:
+This 70-meter-long embroidery, made with wool threads in six dominant colors, highlights the expertise of the city and region of Bayeux.

 - points thrown to fill the areas,